osmo-tester/Macbook_Online_Store/README.md

 Automation was done using Cypress.
 One test is expected to fail because it's an actual bug (read test logs).
-All automated tests are inside `./cypress/tests/tests.spec.js.`
+All automated tests are inside `./cypress/tests/tests.spec.js.` and `./cypress/tests/tests.spec.js.`

 **To run tests:**